jvlad/Generator-pm.yeoman.js/generators/app/templates/Design/README.md

-# Design Folder
+# <%= projectName %> Design and Specifications
-Should contain specification and requirements documents: text, images and so on
+> This folder should contain specification and requirements documents: text, images and so on.